iamyugachang/shot-based-video-synopsis/README.md

 This is a modified version of implementing video summarization on custom data.
-For basic establishment (eg. pretrain-model, TVSUMM & SUMME datasets, etc), please refer to the source: source: https://github.com/li-plus/DSNet
+For basic establishment (eg. pretrain-model, TVSUMM & SUMME datasets, etc), please refer to the DSNet source: https://github.com/li-plus/DSNet

 ## File structure
-The file structure demonstrated below is an example of my establishment.
+The file structure demonstrated below is an example of my arrangement.
 I put custom videos in `mydatasets/video/`, and the generated h5 file in `mydatasets/`.
 ```
 shot-based-video-synopsis